IN THE NAME OF ALLAH, MOST GRACIOUS, MOST MERCIFUL

 Note: Where a family makes the decision for their loved one to be repatriated, the body must be embalmed by law.
 This is done at the undertaker's facilities.
 The washing and shrouding takes place at the Centre, after the embalming process.

 The Burial, Grave and Positioning of Deceased

 Each person is buried in their own individual grave.
 The Islamic Foundation of Ireland takes care of the burial arrangements.
-To purchase and open a new grave, families must contact Mudafar Al-Tawash at the IFI.
-He will also provide the information regarding the time of the burial.
+To purchase and open a new grave, families must contact Mr Fazel Rykief or Mr Fares Sabbagh at the IFI.
+They will also provide the information regarding the time of the burial.

 Cost of grave:

 - €1520 (Adult)